tfgg/yournextmep/_candidates/eu2014/labour/asim-khan.md

 person: asim-khan
 region: scotland
 party: labour
-title: Scotland - Labour Party - Asim Khan
+title: Asim Khan is running for MEP in Scotland for the Labour Party
 incumbent: false
 ---